p

 Results and Comparisons

-The accuracy achieved with the 2fSLAM scanner was approximately 7–8 mm (RMS), verified through comparisons with static laser scanners and profilometers.
-In all cases, deviations remained below one centimeter, fully meeting the client’s requirements.
-Notably, by eliminating the need for multiple setups and manual alignments, both field acquisition time and data processing time were significantly reduced.
+In all cases, deviations remained below one centimeter, meeting the client’s requirements.
+It is worth noting that by eliminating the need for multiple positionings and manual alignments, both data capture and processing times were significantly reduced.

 Conclusion